 4. The Classic

-This is what the quintessential baked potato with all the works looks like: shredded cheddar, sliced scallions, crumbled bacon and a big dollop of sour cream.
+This is what the quintessential baked potato with all the works looks like: shredded cheddar, sliced scallions or green onions, crumbled bacon and a big dollop of sour cream.
 This is bar food and comfort food rolled into one.

 5. Hummus and Roasted Red Pepper Potato